w0ltage/HeaderCookieOptimizer/README.md

 *   The extension logs its actions to its dedicated "Header Optimizer" tab UI.
 *   If requests are failing, check the Burp Suite **Alerts** tab for general network or HTTP issues.
 *   The extension reuses the request's existing `HttpService`.
 Make sure the request being optimized has a valid service mapping (e.g., imported from Proxy or Repeater) so outbound requests can be issued successfully.
+*   If Burp reports missing Kotlin classes (for example `kotlin.jvm.internal.Intrinsics`), ensure you loaded the `HeaderCookieOptimizer-1.0.0.jar` produced by the Gradle build.
+That artifact already packages the Kotlin runtime; non-shaded jars will not work.